-Sickle cell disease is an inherited genetic condition that involves defects in the shape and function of haemoglobin in the blood.
+Sickle cell disease is an inherited genetic condition that involves defects in the shape and function of hemoglobin in the blood.
 This increases the likelihood of blockages in the blood vessels and disrupted blood flow, which can result in serious complications.

-The Role of Haemoglobin
+The role of hemoglobin

-Haemoglobin is an essential cellular component of the red blood cells that play the role of transporting oxygen in the blood to the bodily tissues where it is required.
+Hemoglobin is an essential cellular component of the red blood cells that play the role of transporting oxygen in the blood to the bodily tissues where it is required.

-When there is insufficient oxygen in the vascular system, sickle haemoglobin becomes considerably more insoluble, increasing the polymer formation in the blood and the overall viscosity.
-This leads to the formation of tactoids, a gel-like form of haemoglobin that exists in equilibrium with its ordinary soluble state.
-The proportion of each type depends on:
+When there is insufficient oxygen in the vascular system, sickle hemoglobin becomes considerably more insoluble, increasing the polymer formation in the blood and its overall viscosity.
+This leads to the formation of tactoids, which are a gel-like form of hemoglobin, that exists in equilibrium with its ordinary soluble state.